 Chicago, IL.
 60637.

 I am a Harper-Schmidt Fellow in the Society of Fellows at the University of Chicago, and affiliated faculty member of the Political Science department.
-I have a PhD in Political Science (University of Chicago, 2017).
+I have a Ph.D. in Political Science (University of Chicago, 2017).
 My research interests include democratization, corruption, corruption prosecution, and the criminal justice systems of recently transitioned countries.
 I am also interested in empirical methods, particularly hierarchical or multilevel models.

 I have extensive teaching experience at the undergraduate and graduate level.
-I have taught in the Social Science Inquiry core sequence at the University of Chicago, which introduces students to the practice of research in social sciences, including statistical methods.
-From 2013 to 2017 I served as a preceptor for the Committee on International Relations (CIR) also at the University of Chicago.
+For the past years, I have taught Social Science Inquiry, a class that introduces undergraduate students to the practice of research in social sciences, particularly statistical methods.
+From 2013 to 2017 I served as a preceptor for the Committee on International Relations (CIR) at the University of Chicago.

 and a B.A. in Political Science and International Relations from Centro de Investigación y Docencia Económicas (CIDE) in Mexico city.